meadsteve/meadsteve.github.io/_posts/2021-01-05-reading-more-intentionally.markdown

 title: "Reading more intentionally"
 date:  2020-01-05 10:00:00
 categories: programming
-summary: "How I'm trying to control what I read more conciously"
+summary: "How I'm trying to control what I read more conciously - harness the mindless scrolling"
 icon: fas fa-book
 tags:
     - productivity